The-Developing-Developers/game-of-life-qt/README.md

 # To Do List

 - Is `Backend` class unnecessary?
 Could it be merged with `GameBoard`?
 There is a lot of duplicated code.
-- Should the game options be migrated from the `Backend` to a new, dedicated `GameOptions` class?
-This could remove some duplication between `Backend` and `GameBoard`.
 - Consider unifying the concept of game board square and `Cell` in the code.
 - Refactor the code to favour readability.
 - In `Backend`, evaluate which methods should be `Q_INVOKABLE` or `public slots`.